bitslab/jakob_webpage/home.md

 ---
 photo: ../photos/portrait3.jpg
-title: Associate Professor of Computer Science
+title: Assoc.
+Prof. of Computer Science
 ---
 # open PhD positions
 I am currently looking to recruit up to 4 new PhD students to work on core computer systems research.
 Positions are fully funded, primarily via research assistantship.
 Send me an email to learn more about this opportunity.